GazzaJ/CI-MS4-RefereE-pay/TESTING.md

 ______
 ## **Login Credentials** <a name="login"></a>

 I have pre-loaded a number of user profiles for a selection of Coaches and Referees to facilitate testing of this web-apps features.
-Some of the web-apps' functionality is dependent on which Role selected.
+Some of the web-apps' functionality is dependent on which Role is selected.
 | Profile |      Username     |   Password   |    Role   |    Team    |
 |:-------:|:-----------------:|:------------:|:---------:|:----------:|
 |   001   |      CI_Admin     |   C!_4dm1n   | Superuser |      -     |